Who's Behind Listverse?

 10 Crime Stories With Strange Coincidences

-A coincidence is defined as a series of events and circumstances which seemingly have no apparent connection to each other, but wind up being related by pure chance.
-Whenever a mysterious crime takes place, investigators will attempt to solve it by piecing together the events and circumstances surrounding the case.
+A coincidence is defined as a series of events and circumstances which seemingly have no apparent connection to each other but wind up being related by pure chance.
+Whenever a mysterious crime occurs, investigators will attempt to solve it by piecing together the events and circumstances surrounding the case.
 However, complications can ensue when a coincidence enters the picture.
-An investigation can be seriously hampered when one is forced to look into events which, at first glance, appear to be connected to the crime but turn out to be nothing more than a bizarre coincidence.
+An investigation can be seriously hampered when one is forced to look into events that, at first glance, appear to be connected to the crime but turn out to be nothing more than a bizarre coincidence.
 In many of these cases, the coincidence had no direct connection to the crime but made for an interesting “story-within-a-story.”

 On September 5, 2012, a shocking mass murder took place near Chevaline, France.
-A British tourist named Saad al-Hilli was traveling on a mountainside road with his wife, Iqbal, their two young daughters, Zainab and Zeena, and Iqbal’s elderly mother, Suhalia al-Allaf.
+A British tourist named Saad al-Hilli traveled on a mountainside road with his wife, Iqbal; their two young daughters, Zainab and Zeena; and Iqbal’s elderly mother, Suhalia al-Allaf.
 Sometime that afternoon, their vehicle was ambushed near Lake Annency and riddled with bullets.
 Saad, Iqbal, and Suhalia were all shot to death.
 Zeena survived the attack by staying hidden, and Zainab was wounded but managed to pull through.

 None of Iqbal’s family or friends knew this wasn’t her first marriage.
-In February 1999, Iqbal was working in the US and, in order to get a green card and remain in the country, she agreed to marry an oil worker named Jim Thompson.
+In February 1999, Iqbal was working in the U.S., and, to get a green card and remain in the country, she agreed to marry an oil worker named Jim Thompson.
 The marriage did not work out, and the couple split up the following year.

 One of the most sensational crime stories of recent years was the disappearance of 23-year-old Stacy Peterson.
-In 2007, Stacy lived in Bollingbrook, Illinois with her police officer husband, Drew Peterson, who was 30 years older and on his fourth marriage.
+In 2007, Stacy lived in Bollingbrook, Illinois, with her police officer husband, Drew Peterson, 30 years older and on his fourth marriage.
 On October 28, Stacy went missing, and since her marriage to Drew was troubled at the time, suspicion immediately turned to him.

 Three years earlier, Drew’s third wife, Kathleen Savio, was found dead in her bathtub in what was initially believed to be an accidental drowning.
 Drew collected a substantial life insurance policy, but Stacy’s disappearance prompted another investigation into Kathleen’s death.
 In 2009, Drew was charged with his ex-wife’s murder and eventually sentenced to 38 years in prison.
 He remains the prime suspect in Stacy’s disappearance, but her body has never been found.

 Stacy’s disappearance was just the latest in a long line of tragedies for her family.
-In an eerie confidence, Stacy’s 40-year-old mother, Christie Cales, had also vanished under suspicious circumstances nine years earlier.
-Christie had a total of six children but lost two of them during the 1980s when they were infants.
+In an eerie coincidence, Stacy’s 40-year-old mother, Christie Cales, had also vanished under suspicious circumstances nine years earlier.
+Christie had six children but lost two of them during the 1980s when they were infants.
 Christie abused drugs and alcohol, was often in trouble with the law, and had a turbulent relationship with her husband.